oroinc/documentation/user/back-office/reports-segments/reports/custom-reports.rst

 1. Navigate to **Reports and Segments > Manage Custom Reports** in the main menu.
 2. Click **Create Report** at the top right of the page.
-3. On the **Create Report** page, define properties of the report, as described in the sections below.
+3. On the **Create Report** page, define the report's properties, as described in the sections below.

 General
 ^^^^^^^